lehoangthienan/HotSalesPOS/README.md

 Project to update all products hot sale in all website in application

-Project written with kotlin , MVVM , Rx Adnroid .
+Project written with kotlin , MVVM , Rx Adnroid.
+Project used Facebook Api , Google Api , Firebase.